Turn hour-long meetings into 3-minute recaps your team will actually watch

 After ngram

-Same meeting.
-This time you upload the recording to ngram.
-Fifteen minutes later: a 4-minute video recap with the three decisions highlighted, the five action items with owners called out, and the deprioritization context explained clearly with captions.
+You upload the meeting recording to ngram on the same Tuesday afternoon.
+Fifteen minutes later: a 4-minute meeting recap video with the three decisions highlighted, the five action items called out with owners, and the deprioritization context wrapped in captions.
+The engineer watches it at the gate.
+Caught up before the flight boards.

 Team consumption rate